 HOW TO GET THERE: 1.5km north-east of Flinders Street Station, it is around a 20 minute walk.

 COST: Free (depending on how many painted boomerangs and knock-off Ugg boots you buy!)

 Cat Cafe Melbourne (7/10)

 We first visited a Cat Cafe whilst we visited Chiang Rai in Thailand, but found one in Melbourne too!
-Unfortunately our little cat Smudge was has to wait for a few months before joining us in Australia, so we needed a cat-fix, and this is the perfect place to get one!
+Unfortunately, our little cat Smudge has had to wait for a few months before joining us in Australia, so we needed a cat-fix, and this is the perfect place to get one!
 Cat Cafe Melbourne has been open since 2014, and takes in cats from rescue centres to live in this relaxing environment.
 Set across two floors, there is loads of space for them – keep an eye out for the special ‘cat staircase’ that gets them between floors!
 It is in a trendy re-vamped neighbourhood that is well worth a walk around in its own right.

 HOW TO GET THERE: Cat Cafe Melbourne is about a 15 minute walk from Flinders Street Station about 5 mins from Victoria Market, so is a great place to stop on the way.

 COST: Booking is for a 1hr slot and is best done in advance – $12 or $15 with a coffee.